 Historical Eras

-Human history begins with the written word.
-Thus, the term prehistory refers to the time when humans existed without the written word and, hence, no recorded history.
-Many scholars define prehistory as the time between the initial use of stone tools by our hominin ancestors and the invention of writing.
-So, beginning about three million years ago and ending around 3000 BCE.
+Human history begins with the emergence of the written word.
+Consequently, the term “prehistory” refers to the era when humans existed without the ability to record their existence, hence, lacking any documented history.
+Some scholars define prehistory as the period spanning from the initial utilization of stone tools by our hominin ancestors to the invention of writing.
+Therefore, prehistory commences approximately three million years ago and concludes around 3000 BCE.

-We know something about the music of our closest human relatives, the Middle Paleolithic and Upper Paleolithic Neanderthals and Homo sapiens.
-Artifacts such as flutes, percussion and cave paintings confirm that music and art existed in populations of Neanderthals and Homo sapiens during those eras.
-There are no audio recordings or scores from the Middle and Upper Paleolithic eras, so we can only guess what their music sounded like.
-However, the music of existing hunter-gather populations has been studied by ethnomusicologists and provide a model for how music in Paleolithic cultures may have been used.
+We have noteworthy insights into the music of our closest human relatives, the Middle Paleolithic and Upper Paleolithic Neanderthals and Homo sapiens, and will discuss their musical artifacts later in this course.
+Excavation of bone flutes, shell and bone trumpets, percussion instruments, and cave paintings attest to the existence and cultural significance of music during those eras.
+Obviously, there are no audio recordings or scores from the Middle and Upper Paleolithic, so we can only speculate about the sounds of their music.
+However, contemporary hunter-gatherer populations offer a model for how music might have been used in Paleolithic cultures.

 Ancient History

-The music of the last millennium is illuminated with numerous historical accounts, treatises, scores, surviving instruments and ongoing performance practice.
-Thus, the bulk of the music surveyed in this course begins at the 1000 CE mark, the midpoint of the Post-Classical on our history timeline.
-As we pass through the Early Modern (1500 CE to 1800 CE) and Late Modern (1800 CE to present) epochs, musical activity and information increase exponentially.
+The music of the last millennium is illuminated with numerous historical accounts, treatises, scores, surviving instruments, and, in rare cases such as gagaku, gamelan, and plainchant, centuries of uninterrupted performance practice.
+Consequently, much of the music we’ll explore in this course begins at the 1000 CE mark, marking the midpoint of the Post-Classical period on our historical timeline.
+As we transition from the Early Modern (1500 CE to 1800 CE) to the Late Modern (1800 CE to present) epochs, musical activity and information exponentially increase.

-One thousand years of music from multiple regions of the world is a lot to cover in one semester!
-Consequently, course materials been distilled to representative styles and pieces from selected regions.
+One thousand years of music from multiple regions of the world is a lot to cover in one semester.
+Consequently, course materials have been distilled to representative styles and pieces from selected regions.

-Featured music will be examined from stylistic, historical, social and cultural perspectives.
-Musical style—melody, harmony, texture, form, etc.—will be explored.
+Featured music will be examined from stylistic, historical, social, and cross-cultural perspectives.
 We'll also delve into the function and purpose of this music.
-Was it created for ceremonies, worship or entertainment?
+Was it created for ceremonies, worship, or entertainment?
 Who listened to this music?
+Are there any stylistic similarities between this music and other musical cultures?
 Finally, the times and lives of the musicians will be examined and linked to their creations.
-In short, we won't merely listen to pretty pieces but will also learn the how, why and where of what we listen to.
+We won't merely listen to pretty pieces but will learn the how, why, and where of what we listen to.

 Musical Elements